Trump Reaches Out to U.N., Criticizes Waste, in Debut Appearance

 For foreign delegates, the criticism was far milder than they expected from a man who regularly denounced the United Nations and multilateral diplomacy in his presidential campaign.

-But it was insufficient to paper over the deep divisions between the U.S. president and the rest of the U.N. membership over issues like climate change, Iran and North Korea.
+But it was insufficient to paper over the deep divisions between the U.S. president and the rest of the U.N. membership over issues like climate change, Iran, and North Korea.

 Speaking to reporters Monday morning, France’s Foreign Minister Jean-Yves Le Drian, warned that a U.S. withdrawal from the landmark 2015 Iran nuclear deal would spark a nuclear arms race in the region.